The right to believe, to worship and witness

 - Part 2 (300,000 to 1 million Roubles fine; or up to five years' imprisonment plus deprivation of the right to hold particular positions or engage in particular activities for the same period).

-Since the new "offences" were introduced, the Moscow-based SOVA Centre for Information and Analysis has recorded numerous prosecutions under Administrative Code Article 20.3.3, including for online posts, handing out flyers, and displaying flags and placards.
+Since the new "offences" were introduced, the Moscow-based SOVA Center for Information and Analysis has recorded numerous prosecutions under Administrative Code Article 20.3.3, including for online posts, handing out flyers, and displaying flags and placards.

 So far, no other individual is known to have been prosecuted under this Article for expressing opposition to Russia's war against Ukraine related specifically to their exercise of freedom of religion or belief.